Do you need help with administrative procedures? We can help you prepare documents, review the authority’s procedure or defend against a decision.

 Administrative fees

-If the administrative procedure is initiated upon request, the administrative fees associated with these actions must be taken into account and are usually paid by the applicant.
+If administrative proceedings are initiated on application, the administrative fees associated with these actions must be taken into account and are usually borne by the applicant.
 These are regulated by the Administrative Fees Act, which contains an overview of administrative fees and information on when they are due or how they are to be paid.
-The Act also provides that state bodies or funds, local self-government units and certain other institutions are exempt from paying administrative fees.
+The Administrative Fees Act also provides that state bodies or funds, local self-government units and certain other institutions are exempt from paying administrative fees.

 Inaction by the administrative authority

 As we have already mentioned, the administrative authority must always proceed quickly with a case in order to issue an administrative decision within the shortest possible time.
 But what if in practice you encounter the opposite case, where the procedure takes a long time and nothing happens for weeks?
-Then you can apply for injunctive relief.
+Then you can apply for an injunction against inaction.
 The request is made to a superior authority, which will admonish the inactive authority or take over the case and decide itself.

 If this initiative is not possible, there is also an action against the inaction of the administrative authority, which must be addressed to the regional court.
 However, the action must only be brought in response to an unsuccessful application for an injunction and must be brought within one year of the date on which the decision should have been taken.

-Tip: The system of courts in the Czech Republic may seem relatively clear and straightforward, but we still encounter a number of questions about it.
+The system of courts of the Czech Republic may seem relatively clear and straightforward, but we still encounter a number of questions about it.
 Do you want to find a district court in Prague?
 Wondering which court is civil and which is criminal?
 Do you know how the Supreme Court and the Constitutional Court differ?
-Find out in our article on: Which court to turn to.
+Find out in the next article.

 We will guide you through the administrative procedure and protect your rights